Compass FM

 Compass FM was an Independent Local Radio station serving Grimsby, Cleethorpes and Immingham.
 Last owned by Bauer Radio, the station broadcast from 2001 to 2020, when it was subsumed by Greatest Hits Radio, as part of its Yorkshire region.

 Licence application

 Three applications were received by the Radio Authority by 5 September 2000, which also included the proposed Haven FM and Southbank FM, having been first advertised in May 2000.
 The licence for the station was awarded on 24 November 2000.

 Format

 Compass FM sat within its sister station's (Lincs FM) TSA (Total Service Area), and the station's format reflected this.

 Programming

 Compass FM provided 24/7 programming, some of which was automated (where the presenter's links between the records are pre-recorded).

 Transmitter information

-The 96.4 FM signal, now used by Greatest Hits Radio, comes from a low-powered transmitter at Bevan Flats in East Marsh in north Grimsby near the A180.
-This transmitter also has Bauer Humberside.
+The 96.4 FM signal, now used by Greatest Hits Radio, came from a low-powered transmitter on the roof of Bevan Flats in the East Marsh of Grimsby near the A180 until the building's demolition in 2018.
+The transmitter is now located on the roof of the nearby Grimsby Telecoms Tower building.